Skip to Content

 4. Play With Pegboards

-Pegboards are another great activity for building maths skills in preschoolers.
+Pegboards are another great activity for preschoolers to build maths skills.
 They develop number concepts and geometrical knowledge.

 5. Build Forts